Bunk Gardner

 Yeah, oh yeah.
 He hated me; I hated him.
 And this is no exaggeration – maybe a little – but in my entire lifetime, I’ve never met a bigger asshole.
 He would call me up on the phone and say, “I have grave doubts about your ability to play this measure of music.”
 Stuff like that.

-You know, the core chemistry in the band…I said to Don, I will never ever play with somebody that.
+You know, the core chemistry in the band…I said to Don, I will never ever play with somebody like that.
 I don’t know whether it’s an ego thing, but there’s a natural organic dislike of somebody.

 You touched on it earlier, but what can you tell me about the royalty lawsuit you filed against Frank in 1985?
 Are you allowed to say more about that?